jonnieZG/DFPlayerMini/README.md

 to cause erratic behavior in form of garbled response messages.
 So, if you notice that the module stars acting funky with certain sound files, turn on the DFPLAYER_DEBUG_HEAVY mode and see if the module is returning proper responses.

+## Wiring the Module

+### Signal Pins
+The driver uses two-way communication with the module.
+Therefore, you must connect module's `RX` pin (2) with a `pinTransmit` on the microcontroller, and module's `TX` pin (3) with a `pinReceive` on the controller.

+`BUSY` pin (16) on the module is optional, and is used only by the `isBusy()` method.
+If you plan to use the `BUSY` signal from the outside to figure out if a sample is currently being played, keep in mind that there is a non-derterministic delay between sending a play command, and the `BUSY` signal being actually activated.

+For the `playAndWait` method, the driver waits for a `DFPLAYER_CODE_DONE` response, rather than reading the `BUSY` signal.

-## Powering the Module
+### Powering the Module
 According to the module specifications, it requires input voltage between 3.2V and 5.0V.
 However, if you use a breadboard, the contact resistance of power lines will be around 0.2 Ohm on each contact, and since the module can draw well above 0.5A at full power, the voltage drop will cause erratic behavior, when the source voltage is not high enough.

-Therefore, ensure a **stable power source** and **keep the contact resistance as low as possible** if the power leads are not soldered to the module.
+Therefore, ensure a **stable power source** and **keep the contact resistance as low as possible**, especiall in cases when power leads are not soldered to the module.

 ------------------------